A puristic dream in black and white

 In addition to its chic design, there was also another decisive reason for using a BORA cooktop extractor in this open-plan, loft-like building: the effectiveness of the system as a whole.
 The extraction of odours and cooking vapours at the cooktop itself guarantees fresh air in all of the rooms in the house.
 Otherwise, it would not have been possible to omit so many walls without compromise.
 The BORA Basic’s compact design furthermore guarantees maximum storage space for pots, pans and other kitchen utensils.

 Urban planning regulations often impose certain restrictions, especially with regard to the outer façade of a house.
-It is therefore all the more delightful to be able to work with maximum design freedom in the interior and especially in the kitchen, making it possible to realise solutions that would still have been unthinkable just a few years ago.
-For example, cooking directly in front of a window or under a sloping ceiling, or – as with this project – a cooking island without an annoying extractor hood at head height, thanks to BORA technology.
+It is therefore all the more delightful to be able to work with maximum design freedom in the interior and especially in the kitchen.
+This makes it possible to realise solutions that would still have been unthinkable just a few years ago.
+For example, cooking directly in front of a window or under a sloping ceiling, or – as with this project – a cooking island without an annoying extractor hood at head height.